Chapter 1: Basic Probability

 Tips

-• The probability of event A is often written as P, left parenthesis, A, right parenthesis.
+- The probability of event is often written as .

-• If P, left parenthesis, A, right parenthesis, is greater than, P, left parenthesis, B, right parenthesis, then event A has a higher chance of occurring than event B.
+- If , then event has a higher chance of occurring than event .

-• If P, left parenthesis, A, right parenthesis, equals, P, left parenthesis, B, right parenthesis, then events A and B are equally likely to occur.
+- If , then events and are equally likely to occur.

 Next step: